tdongsi/jenkins-config/README.md

 }
 ```

-Other methods can be found in [this Stackoverflow thread](https://stackoverflow.com/questions/9815273/how-to-get-a-list-of-installed-jenkins-plugins-with-name-and-version-pair).
+Other methods to get similar list can be found in [this Stackoverflow thread](https://stackoverflow.com/questions/9815273/how-to-get-a-list-of-installed-jenkins-plugins-with-name-and-version-pair).
+The `install-plugins.sh` script and supporting files are already in latest Jenkins's Docker image.
+Otherwise, they can be obtained from [this Github](https://github.com/jenkinsci/docker).

 #### Kubernetes plugin